JimmySpann/Aquarium/README.md

 - This code is fully open source.
 Use however you see fit.
 Credit is nice but not necessary.
 - I will likely update this into something fully usable once time is found.
 Got big ideas and see this as a stepping stone.
 - Code contributions are encouraged and greatly appreciated.
+- Code critique is also encouraged.
+There's always a more to learn and a better way of doing things.
+I appreciate those who help me find them.